huggingface/blog/deploy-tfserving-kubernetes.md

 ```

 HPA stands for **H**orizontal **P**od **A**utoscaler.
 It sets criteria
-to decide when to scale the number of pods in the target Deployment.
+to decide when to scale the number of Pods in the target Deployment.
 You
 can learn more about the auto-scaling algorithm internally used by
 Kubernetes [<u>here</u>](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale).